Individual Representation in Approval-Based Committee Voting: Relation to Perfect Representation

-\begin{restatable}{proposition}{prssjr} On PR-instances, every committee providing perfect representation also provides semi-strong JR, but not the other way around. \end{restatable} \begin{proof} Assume a PR-instance is given together with a committee $\s$ that provides perfect representation.
-By definition, every voter $i \in \N$ witnesses $|A_i \cap \s| \geq 1$.
-Thus, $W$ also provide semi-strong JR. As a counterexample for the other direction, consider the following instance where $n=6$ and $k=3$.
+\begin{proof} Assume a PR-instance is given together with a committee $\s$ that provides perfect representation.
+By definition, $|A_i \cap \s| \geq 1$ for every voter $i \in \N$ .
+Thus, $W$ provides semi-strong JR. As a counterexample for the other direction, consider the following instance with $n=6$ and $k=3$.